RedHatNordicsSA/ansible-roadshow/labs/lab-5/README.md

   when: jar_file_copy.changed or service_script_create.changed
   no_log: true
 ```
-Remark the addition of no_log to ensure that no details about our secret is logged.
+>Notice the addition of no_log to ensure that no details about our secret is logged.

 Rename the service script to reflect that it is now a template file: